 Nutrient conditions in European surface waters have improved in recent decades.
-The average nitrate and phosphate concentrations in rivers and total phosphorus concentration in lakes have decreased.
-The decrease in nutrient concentrations is likely related to improvements in wastewater treatment, the reduction of phosphorus in detergents and measures reducing agricultural inputs.
-There is a tendency for concentrations to level off in recent years, especially for rivers.
-There has been no overall decrease in the nitrate concentration in groundwater.
+Average concentrations of nitrate and phosphate in rivers and total phosphorus in lakes have decreased.
+In recent years changes in surface water concentrations have levelled off, except for river phosphate which has gradually increased since 2013.
+There has been little change in groundwater nitrate concentration.
+Decrease in nutrient concentrations is likely related to improvements in wastewater treatment, the reduction of phosphorus in detergents and measures reducing agricultural inputs.

 Nitrate in groundwater